Adapted from: Silvey, Frank. "The Certified Sailor." All Hands 633 (Oct. 1969): 16-21.

 Military customs and traditions have long been an integral part of the Navy and Marine Corps.
-Although in the past some hazing has occurred in conjunction with ceremonies, initiations or rites of passage, these activities, if properly supervised, can be effective leadership tools to instill espirit de corps, unit cohesion and respect for an accomplishment of another Sailor or Marine.
+Although in the past some hazing has occurred in conjunction with ceremonies, initiations or rites of passage, these activities, if properly supervised, can be effective leadership tools to instill esprit de corps, unit cohesion and respect for an accomplishment of another Sailor or Marine.
 While most ceremonies commemorate the many selfless feats of bravery of our military men and women, they also commemorate significant events.
-These feats and events form the basis upon which our Core Values of Honor, Courage and Commitment were founded.
+These feats and events form the basis upon which our Core Values of Honor, Courage, and Commitment were founded.
 Graduations, chiefs' initiations, "crossing the line" ceremonies, and others are only meant to celebrate and recognize the achievements of individual Sailors or Marines or those of entire units.
 Service members must be able to work together, building-up, encouraging, and supporting their shipmates.
-Hazing behavior that is degrading, embarrassing or injurious is unprofessional and illegal.
+Hazing behavior that is degrading, embarrassing, or injurious is unprofessional and illegal.

 Commanders must be aware of all ceremonies and initiatives conducted within their organizations and take proactive steps to ensure that these activities do not violate this policy.